 What is Emergency Lighting?

 Legislation requires all occupied buildings to have adequate escape lighting to allow safe exit should mains power fail.
-Escape and exit routes In the UK must be lit to a minimum of one lux during an emergency.
+Escape and exit routes in the UK must be lit to a minimum of one lux during an emergency.
 Don’t worries.
 Fern Howard has got your back!

 Emergency luminaires have integral back-up batteries, – continuously charged during normal operation.
 They power the luminaire for at least 3 hours should power fail.
 Emergency light output is approx. 10% of normal levels.